Idaho Housing and Finance Association--Coeur D'Alene Branch Office logo

 What distinguishes IHFA is its status as a state housing finance agency with direct access to federally funded programs and tax-exempt bond financing.
 They employ HUD-approved and Finally Home®-certified housing counselors providing free, personalized guidance.
 Their down payment assistance program is notably accessible, requiring as little as $500 in personal funds.
 IHFA also operates broader community initiatives including the House Idaho Collaborative to end homelessness, grant administration for homelessness assistance, and the Housing Roundtable for policy discussions.

-IHFA is genuinely a free-help resource with no hidden fees or commercial lending motives, making it ideal for low-to-moderate income Idahoans.
+IHFA is genuinely a free-help resource with no fees to verify or commercial lending motives, making it profiled for low-to-moderate income Idahoans.
 However, services are limited to Idaho residents, and availability of specific programs (like down payment assistance) depends on individual eligibility and funding availability.
 The organization's focus on counseling and program administration means they facilitate loans through partner lenders rather than directly originating mortgages.

 Services & Features